repping/terraform-digitalocean-kubernetes/README.md

 ## Roadmap

 1. Monitor external endpoint/app/service in DO Prometheus running in DOKS. i.e. Monitor an application in AWS with a Grafana dashboard in DOKS.
+2. Decide if the application deployment should be split up into it's own repository.
+Logically yes but it is also useful to have a realistic example in this repo.

 ## Sources